 The word “Neoliberalism”, seems to be in and out a fashion every two to three years or so and in 2016 for awhile Dr. Cornel West called everyone or everything he wanted to disparage or disagree with a neoliberal or neoliberalism.
 Now I’m not here to dismiss Dr. West but he often dropped the neoliberal conversation bomb without giving an explanation as to why he was dropping said bomb and during those moments he never gave a sufficient definition of Neoliberalism.
-Most notably to me, he “scarlet lettered” Ta-Nehisi Coates with the Neoliberal moniker a few times, of which why I’m still trying to figure out.
+Most notably to me, Mr. West, “scarlet lettered” Ta-Nehisi Coates with the Neoliberal moniker a few times, of which why I’m still trying to figure out.

 Cornel West’s attacks on Ta-Nehisi Coates explained even after I read this well-written article by German Lopez I was still perplexed.
 However, I’ll touch on this more in part 2 and 3.